what is samurai armor made of

 金具廻 (Kanagu):

-Kanagu, or 金具廻 in Japanese, refers to the metal fittings used in traditional Japanese armor and katanas.
-These fittings are not part of the main iron plate or leather parts of the armor or the helmet bowl.
-The creation of these fittings requires a technique called “tankin”, which involves heating the metal and shaping it by hammering.
-These metal fittings play both a functional and decorative role in the armor or sword.
+Kanagu, or 金具廻 in Japanese, refers to the metal parts used in traditional Japanese armor.
+The creation of these parts requires a technique called “tankin”, which involves heating the metal and shaping it by hammering.
+These metal parts play both a functional and decorative role in the armor.

 韋所 (Kawa)